Discover How to Add Another Precious Metal Beyond Gold and Silver To Your IRA

 While the IRS places strict rules on exactly which precious metals and which kinds of coins and bars can be held in an IRA, individuals continue to purchase metals like palladium within these accounts.
 So how do these metals fit in with their retirement strategy?

-Protection from market volatility
+Protection from economic volatility

 Someone might choose to hold palladium alongside more common metals like gold and silver in order to diversify their retirement savings further.
-Diversification can help provide hedges against market volatility and price fluctuations.
+Diversification can help provide hedges against economic volatility and price fluctuations.
 The ongoing utility of palladium in the automotive industry combined with its limited supply bodes well for its long-term price outcomes.

 Hedge against inflation